ThePhilgrim/N-Trans/README.md

 Please note that N-Trans is still under development, and is not yet in a usable state.
 A certain understanding of programming is required to use N-Trans at this stage.

+Please return to this page regularly to stay updated with the progress of development.

 ## For Developers